Rope Handrail f.a.q.s

 Both of our websites - Stairropes.com and Stonk Knots use the latest security protocols (https) which ensure all data transfer is securely encrypted.
 We have a very simple and safe interface which cannot collect, process or store personal data.

 Our aim is to present an attractive and informative website in an easily accessible and logical format to assist you in making your choices (and, if we are fortunate, a purchase of a rope handrail from us!) without the use of overly complicated and often intrusive technology, advertisements and other distractions.
-We hope it proves to be a restful browsing experience!
+We hope it proves to be a restful browsing experience.

 Back